programmiri/vs-code/README.md

-# vs-code-dracular-programmiri
-My slightly changed Dracular theme for VS Code.
+# My custom VS Code stuff

+## 🧛‍♂️ edited Dracula theme
+A bit darker, a bit more contrast...